treeverse/lakeFS/docs/howto/hooks/lua.md

 ### `lakefs/catalogexport/glue_exporter.export_glue(glue, db, table_src_path, create_table_input, action_info, options)`

 Represent lakeFS table in Glue Catalog.
+This function will create a table in Glue based on configuration.
-This function assumes there is a symlink export already created.
+It assumes that there is a symlink location that is already created and only configures it by default for the same commit.

 Parameters: